YoHaNoMe/star-wars/README.md

 ```
 then you have to create the virtual environment by:

-On macOS and Linux:
+On macOS and Linux
 ```
 python3 -m venv env
 ```
-On Windows:
+On Windows
 ```
 py -m venv env
 ```